top of page

 Classic Italian bar scene with locals gathered outside, a vintage Fiat 500 parked in front.”

-the real espresso belongs to the bar.
+And of course: the real espresso is consumed in the bar.

 In Italy, a bar isn’t a cocktail lounge – it’s the mother of espresso, where the ritual was born and still lives.
 Everything else is just an imitation.